databrickslabs/mosaic/docs/source/usage/installation.rst

      * Databricks Runtime 11.2+ with Photon enabled
      * Databricks Runtime for ML 11.2+

-    Non-photon clusters will not be supported any more.
+    Other Databricks Runtime versions will not be supported anymore.

 If you have cluster creation permissions in your Databricks workspace, you can create a cluster using the instructions